opengauss-mirror/docs/content/docs-lite/en/docs/SQLReference/alter-sequence.md

 -- Change the owning column of serial to T1.C1. openGauss=# ALTER SEQUENCE serial OWNED BY T1.C1;

+--Change the step of serial to 2 openGauss=# ALTER SEQUENCE serial INCREMENT 2;

+--Change the minimum value of serial to 90 openGauss=# ALTER SEQUENCE serial MINVALUE 90;

+--Change the maximum value of serial to 200 openGauss=# ALTER SEQUENCE serial MAXVALUE 200;

+--Change the start value of serial to 90 openGauss=# ALTER SEQUENCE serial START 90;

+--Change the number of cached value of serial to 10 openGauss=# ALTER SEQUENCE serial CACHE 10;

+--Change serial to be a cycle
+openGauss=# ALTER SEQUENCE serial CYCLE;

+--Change serial to restart from 100 openGauss=# ALTER SEQUENCE serial RESTART 100;

 -- Delete a sequence and a table. openGauss=# DROP SEQUENCE serial cascade;